 No. Туре Description Rating Risk Mitigating Actions 1 Institutional Effective engagement and consensus building by different water users, public and private stakeholders to agree on an integrated approach to freshwater and wastewater management Low No infrastructure investments on target islands without comprehensive participatory consultations involving island councils, community representatives and utility companies (Output 2.1 to precede Outputs 1.1-1.4) 2 Institutional Human resources capacity issues (e.g. staff turnover) in different government offices preclude effective engagement of particular stakeholders in the project Medium External recruitment of a new NPM to head a Project Management team which is hosted in MHE 3 Environmental Extreme weather events during project implementation damage construction works; Medium Engineering safety plans, contingency plans for construction 4 Institutional Delays in recruitment of qualified project staff may affect the timeframe of different project activities.
-High At the request of MHE, direct execution of Component 1 by UN to avoid implementation delays 5 Financial Government is not able to leverage sufficient co-financing to increase and upscale project impact Medium UN support in the combination, sequencing and mobilization of climate change financing
+High At the request of MHE, direct execution of Component 1 by a Responsible Party to avoid implementation delays 5 Financial Government is not able to leverage sufficient co- financing to increase and upscale project impact Medium UN support in the combination, sequencing and mobilization of climate change financing 6 Institutional Community acceptance of technical design options proposed by project Low - Island-level community consultations (Output 2.1) will be the first activity of the project to validate and approve technical design options - Communities will be engaged and consulted during a participatory EIA, which will analyze the social, economic and environmental effects of the project on each target island - A willingness to pay survey will be conducted to ensure community buyin and involvement in the continued operation and maintenance of new water supply systems - Elected island council members from each island will have a seat on the Project Board - Project offices will be established on each island to facilitate continued communication with communities -Community members will be represented on the project workforce the UNDP Country Office in Male.
+Dedicated support by the technical adaptation teams in the UNDP Asia-Pacific Regional Center and UNDP New York will be provided on a regular basis.
+A comprehensive Results Framework of the project will define success indicators for project implementation as well as the respective means of verification.
+A Monitoring and Evaluation (M&E) system for the project will be established, based on these indicators and means of verification.
+It is important to note that the Results Framework in Annex B, together with Output indicators, targets and means of verification, will be reconfirmed during the inception phase of the project.
+Any changes to the Results Framework require approval by the Project Board.